pingcap/docs/tidb-best-practices.md

 For query requirements and specific statements, refer to [TiDB Specific System Variables](/tidb-specific-system-variables.md).

-You can control the concurrency of SQL execution through the `SET` statement and the selection of the `Join` operator through Hint.
+You can control the concurrency of SQL execution through the `SET` statement and the selection of the `Join` operator through hints.

-In addition, you can also use MySQL's standard index selection, the `Hint` syntax, or control the optimizer to select index through `Use Index/Ignore Index hint`.
+In addition, you can also use MySQL's standard index selection, the hint syntax, or control the optimizer to select indexes through `Use Index`/`Ignore Index hint`.

-If the business scenario has both OLTP and OLAP workloads, you can send the OLTP request and OLAP request to different TiDB servers, diminishing the impact of OLAP on OLTP.
-It is recommended to use machines with high configurations (e.g. more processor cores, larger memory) for the TiDB server that carries OLAP business.
+If the application scenario has both OLTP and OLAP workloads, you can send the OLTP request and OLAP request to different TiDB servers, diminishing the impact of OLAP on OLTP.
+It is recommended to use machines with high-performance hardware (e.g. more processor cores, larger memory) for the TiDB server that processes OLAP workloads.

 To completely isolate OLTP and OLAP workloads, it is recommended to run OLAP applications on TiFlash.
 TiFlash is a columnar storage engine with great performance on OLAP workloads.
-TiFlash can achieve physical isolation on the storage layer and guarantees consistency read.
+TiFlash can achieve physical isolation on the storage layer and guarantees consistent reads.

 ### Monitoring and log